Atelier-Shiori/detectstream/Readme.md

 Safari, Webkit, Chrome, Roccat Browser and Omniweb: Crunchyroll, Daisuki, AnimeNewsNetwork, AnimeLab, Viz Neon Valley, Viewster, Wakanim, Plex.tv Media Server (locally and on the web).

-Safari, Webkit, [Roccat Browser](http://runecats.com/roccatbrowsermac.html) and [OmniWeb](http://www.omnigroup.com/more) only (requires HTML Scraping): Netflix, Funimation

-Safari only (requires Javascript Execution): Viewster
+Chrome and Safari only (requires Javascript Execution): Viewster (For Safari, you need to have "Enable Javascript from Apple Events" enabled in the [Developer Menu](https://support.apple.com/kb/PH21491))

 # How to use
 Sample source code for using this helper program in Objective-C and Swift can be seen [here](https://github.com/chikorita157/detectstream/wiki/Usage)